Cyber Monday scams? Fakespot says it can identify fraudulent reviews and sellers online – TechCrunch

 Indeed, according to Khalifah, since Fakespot’s official founding it has amassed a database of more than 8 billion reviews — around 10 times as many as the popular travel site Tripadvisor — from which its AI has learned.
 He says the tech is sophisticated enough at this point to identify AI-generated text; as for the “lowest-hanging fruit,” he says it can easily spot when reviews or positive sentiments about a company are posted in an inorganic way, presumably published by click farms.
 (It also tracks fake upvotes.)

-As for where shoppers can use the chrome extension, Fakespot currently scours all the largest marketplaces, including Amazon, eBay, Best Buy, Walmart, and Sephora.
+If you’re curious where shoppers can use the chrome extension, Fakespot currently scours all the largest marketplaces, including Amazon, eBay, Best Buy, Walmart, and Sephora.
 Soon, says Khalifah, users will also be able to use the technology to assess the quality of products being sold through Shopify, the software platform that is home to hundreds of thousands of online stores.
 (Last year, it surpassed eBay to become the No. 2 e-commerce destination in the U.S., according to Shopify.)

 Right now, Fakespot is free to use, including because every review a consumer enters into its database helps train its AI further.
 Down the road, the company expects to make money by adding a suite of tools atop its free offering.
-It may also strike lead-generation deals with companies whose products and reviews it has already verified as real and truthful.
+It may also strike lead-generation deals with companies whose products and reviews it has already verified as legitimate.

 The question, of course, is how reliably the technology works in the meantime.
 While Khalifah understandably sings Fakespot’s praises, a visit to the Google Play store, for example, paints a mixed picture, with many enthusiastic reviews and some that are, well, less enthusiastic.

-Khalifah readily concedes that Fakespot’s mobile apps need more attention, which he says they will receive.
+Khalifah readily concedes that Fakespot’s mobile apps need more attention.
 Though Fakespot has been focused predominately on the desktop experience, Khalifah notes that more than half of online shopping is expected to be conducted over mobile phones by some time next year, a shift that isn’t lost on him, even while it hinges a bit on the pandemic being brought effectively to an end (and consumers finding themselves on the run again).

 Still, he says that “ironically, a lot of [bad] reviews are from sellers who are angry that we’ve given them F grades.
 They’re often mad that we revealed that their product is filled with fake reviews.”

 As for how Fakespot moves past these to improve its own rating, Khalifah suggests that the best strategy is actually pretty simple.
 “We hope we’ll have many more satisfied users,” he says, adding: “No one else really has consumers’ backs.”